Chords and scales for guitar

 Launching Sound Thinking to a Scene

-Scenes can be simple or relatively complex.
+Scenes can be quite simple or relatively complex.
 A simple scene usually contains a single instrument displaying a chord map or scale map.
+Presently preference settings in the Preference window are not included in a scene.
+Complex scenes are described below.

 Example Scenes